Calamagrostis: planting, growing and caring for

 • Should I prune Calamagrostis?

-Yes, but you should wait until the end of winter... it would be a shame to prune it in autumn and miss out on enjoying it in winter.
-You can cut back the clump around February, just before the plant resumes growth.
+Yes, but you must wait until the end of winter... it would be a shame to prune it in autumn and not enjoy it during winter.
+You can cut the clump back around February, just before the plant resumes growth.

 Comments